AC Inverter Drives

 ACDC Drives stock a large range of AC Inverter drives to cover the vast spectrum of individual requirements.
 AC Inverter drives are used in many different applications, they vary considerably in complexity, they are often referred to as a VFD (Variable Frequency Drive).
 The VFD's are a powerful tool for energy saving, a cost effective alternative to running the AC motor D.O.L (Direct on line).
-AC Motor Control has transformed the way we operate our AC motors, Inverters increase the motor life, increase service intervals, whilst cutting down energy consumption.
+AC Motor Control has transformed the way we operate our motors.
+Inverters increase the motor life, increase service intervals, whilst cutting down energy consumption.
 Torque can also be limited with an AC inverter which can help protect equipment by allowing it to operate within manufacturer tolerances, therefore extending its life.

 We stock Parker Inverters, TECDrive Inverters, Yaskawa Inverters and Control Techniques Inverters, and can offer technical support for all of the brands offered.
 We only stock the drives we personally use in the system solutions and the service side of our company allowing us to offer advice, support and technical assistance first hand.

 If you require assistance with retro fitting a newer AC Inverter drive to replace an older obsolete model, please call us on 01905 887 667 and we will happily help you to select a compatible equivalent.
 We also sell Accessories and add on Modules such as I/O communication cards, encoder cards and Dynamic Brake Resistors.